 Planning Retirement Withdrawals

-Another important question to ask when planning how to retire at 62 is how much of your investment portfolio you can draw from each year.
-A rule of thumb for retirement withdrawals is the 4% rule.
+Another important question to ask when you’re planning to retire at 62 is how much of your investment portfolio you can draw from each year.
+The A 4% rule is a popular rule of thumb for retirement withdrawals.
 This rule suggests withdrawing 4% of your retirement investments annually, adjusting each year for inflation, to fund a 30-year retirement.

-Let’s assume you’re interested in how to retire at 62 with $500,000 saved and you expect to live 30 years in retirement.
-If you follow the 4% rule, you’d have to cap your annual withdrawals at $20,000 to avoid running out of money.
+Let’s assume you’re interested in retiring at 62 with $500,000 saved and you expect to live 30 years in retirement.
+If you follow the 4% rule, you’d have to cap your annual withdrawals at $20,000 in your first year of retirement to avoid running out of money.
 That comes out to just under $1,700 per month.
 To make that number work, you may have to do some significant reshuffling of your budget and lifestyle.
 Of course, that number doesn’t include what you might get from Social Security.

 Something else to keep in mind is in which order it makes the most sense to tap retirement assets.
 Generally, you’re better off starting with taxable brokerage accounts first before moving on to tax-advantaged accounts, such as a 401(k) or traditional IRA, leaving tax-free Roth accounts last so those can continue growing and accumulating interest.
 By minimizing taxes as much as possible, you can keep more of your retirement income.